-There is limited evidence that, skin contact with this product is more likely to cause a sensitisation reaction in some persons compared to the general population.
 Repeated exposures, in an occupational setting, to high levels of fine- divided dusts may produce a condition known as pneumoconiosis which is the lodgement of any inhaled dusts in the lung irrespective of the effect.
 This is particularly true when a significant number of particles less than 0.5 microns (1/50,000 inch), are present.
 Lung shadows are seen in the X-ray.
-Symptoms of pneumoconiosis may include a progressive dry cough, shortness of breath on exertion, increased chest expansion, weakness and weight loss.
+Symptoms of pneumoconiosis may include a progressive dry cough, shortness of breath on exertion (exertional dyspnea), increased chest expansion, weakness and weight loss.
 As the disease progresses the cough produces a stringy mucous, vital capacity decreases further and shortness of breath becomes more severe.
-Pneumoconiosis is the accumulation of dusts in the lungs and the tissue reaction in its presence.
-It is further classified as being of noncollagenous or collagenous types.
-Noncollagenous pneumoconiosis, the benign form, is identified by minimal stromal reaction, consists mainly of reticulin fibres, an intact alveolar architecture and is potentially reversible.
+Other signs or symptoms include altered breath sounds, diminished lung capacity, diminished oxygen uptake during exercise, emphysema and pneumothorax (air in lung cavity) as a rare complication.